bashrc2/AberMUSH/README.md

     ["hour","<10","Not much is going on within this disreputable establishment.
 It's dark, customers have been kicked out and the bar is empty.
 The inn-keeper is still around, cleaning up spilt ale, opium pipes, lost darts and randomly displaced cutlery.
 The door leading back out looks tempting."], ["date","25/12","Punters are engaging in festive celebrations in this disreputable boozing establishment.
 The inn-keeper looks busy behind the bar, and also slightly under the influence of the clouds of opium smoke wafting over from the merrymakers.
 The door leading back out looks tempting."], ["hold","114","You stare dispondently into your flagon of ale, but matters don't seem to improve.
 Is it worth drinking a beverage this cheap, you ask yourself.
-There's a door leading out."], ["hold","lightsource","The dark street is illuminated by the light you are holding."]
+There's a door leading out."], ["hold","lightsource","The dark street is illuminated by the light you are holding."], ["rain","true","Puddles form in the street."]
 ],
 ```